refraction-networking/conjure/README.md

 # zbalance has to be first or the detector will throw an error
 systemctl start zbalance

+# Next start the detector and station application processes
 systemctl start conjure-det
 systemctl start conjure-app